 Abrahamic / Middle Eastern Christianity Meet Elizabeth, Mother of John the Baptist Share Flipboard Email Print Zechariah, still unable to speak, writes on a tablet to Elizabeth.
-Dorling Kindersley / Getty Images Christianity The New Testament Christianity Origins The Bible The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism Latter Day Saints View More By Jack Zavada Christianity Expert M.A., English Composition, Illinois State University B.S., English Literature, Illinois State University Jack Zavada is a writer who covers the Bible, theology, and other Christianity topics.
+Dorling Kindersley / Getty Images Christianity The New Testament Christianity Origins The Bible The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism Latter Day Saints View More By Jack Zavada Jack Zavada Christianity Expert M.A., English Composition, Illinois State University B.S., English Literature, Illinois State University Jack Zavada is a writer who covers the Bible, theology, and other Christianity topics.
 He is the author "Hope for Hurting Singles: A Christian Guide to Overcoming Life's Challenges."
 Learn about our Editorial Process Updated on May 06, 2019 Elizabeth in the Bible is the wife of Zechariah, mother of John the Baptist, and a relative of Mary the mother of Jesus.
 Her story is told in Luke 1:5-80.
 The Scriptures describe Elizabeth as a woman who is "righteous in the eyes of God, careful to obey all of the Lord's commands and regulations" (Luke 1:6).
 Question for Reflection As an aging woman, Elizabeth's childlessness might have been a source of shame and adversity for her in a society like Israel where a woman's worth was closely linked to her ability to bear children.
 But Elizabeth remained faithful to God, knowing the Lord remembers those who are loyal to him.
 God was in control of Elizabeth's destiny as John the Baptist's mother.
 Are you able to trust God with the circumstances and timing of your life?
 The inability to bear a child is a common theme in the Bible.
 In ancient times, barrenness was considered a disgrace.
 But time and again, we see these women having great faith in God, and God rewards them with a child.
 Elizabeth was such a woman.
 Both she and her husband Zechariah were old.
 Although Elizabeth was past childbearing years, she conceived through the grace of God.
 The angel Gabriel told Zechariah the news in the temple, then made him mute because he did not believe.
 Just as the angel foretold, Elizabeth conceived.
 While she was pregnant, Mary, the expectant mother of Jesus, visited her.
 The baby in Elizabeth's womb leaped for joy on hearing Mary's voice.
 Elizabeth gave birth to a son.
 They named him John, as the angel had commanded, and at that moment Zechariah's power of speech returned.
 He praised God for his mercy and goodness.
 Their son became John the Baptist, the prophet who foretold the coming of the Messiah, Jesus Christ.
 Elizabeth's Accomplishments Both Elizabeth and her husband Zechariah were holy people: "Both of them were righteous in the sight of God, observing all the Lord's commands and decrees blamelessly."
 (Luke 1:6, NIV) Elizabeth bore a son in her old age and raised him as God had commanded.
 Strengths Elizabeth was sad but never became bitter because of her barrenness.
 She had enormous faith in God her entire life.
 She appreciated God's mercy and kindness.
 She praised God for giving her a son.
 Elizabeth was humble, even though she played a key role in God's plan of salvation.
 Her focus was always on the Lord, never herself.
 Life Lessons We should never underestimate God's tremendous love for us.
 Even though Elizabeth had been barren and her time for having a baby was over, God caused her to conceive.
 Our God is a God of surprises.
 Sometimes, when we least expect it, he touches us with a miracle and our life is changed forever.
 Hometown Unnamed town in the hill country of Judea.
 Reference to Elizabeth in the Bible Luke Chapter 1.
 Occupation Homemaker.
 Family Tree Ancestor - AaronHusband - ZechariahSon - John the BaptistKinswoman - Mary, the mother of Jesus Key Verses Luke 1:13-16But the angel said to him: "Do not be afraid, Zechariah; your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you are to call him John.
 He will be a joy and delight to you, and many will rejoice because of his birth, for he will be great in the sight of the Lord.
 He is never to take wine or other fermented drink, and he will be filled with the Holy Spirit even before he is born.
 He will bring back many of the people of Israel to the Lord their God."
 (NIV) Luke 1:41-45When Elizabeth heard Mary's greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
 In a loud voice she exclaimed: "Blessed are you among women, and blessed is the child you will bear!
 But why am I so favored, that the mother of my Lord should come to me?
 As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
 Blessed is she who has believed that the Lord would fulfill his promises to her!"
 (NIV) Cite this Article Format mla apa chicago Your Citation Zavada, Jack.
 "Meet Elizabeth, Mother of John the Baptist."
-Learn Religions, Aug.
-28, 2020, learnreligions.com/elizabeth-mother-of-john-the-baptist-701059.
+Learn Religions, Feb.
+8, 2021, learnreligions.com/elizabeth-mother-of-john-the-baptist-701059.
 Zavada, Jack.
-(2020, August 28).
+(2021, February 8).
 Meet Elizabeth, Mother of John the Baptist.
 Retrieved from https://www.learnreligions.com/elizabeth-mother-of-john-the-baptist-701059 Zavada, Jack.
 "Meet Elizabeth, Mother of John the Baptist."
-Learn Religions. https://www.learnreligions.com/elizabeth-mother-of-john-the-baptist-701059 (accessed January 28, 2021). copy citation Watch Now: Who Is John the Baptist in the Bible?
+Learn Religions. https://www.learnreligions.com/elizabeth-mother-of-john-the-baptist-701059 (accessed February 5, 2023). copy citation Watch Now: Who Is John the Baptist in the Bible?